older and wiser: documenting advanced style all over the world

 A lot of the women who I photograph are wearing the same clothes that they've been wearing for the past 40, 50 years, mixing it with items that they buy here and there or make.
 I think it's hard for them to find things that are really unique and good quality too.
 They want to look fashionable, they want to look interesting, they want to be creative with how they put themselves together but there's not really a marketplace for interesting things for older women.

-I think one of my favorite photographs is of Roberta Haze.
+I think one of my favourite photographs is of Roberta Haze.
 Can you tell me a bit more about her?

 What does style mean to you?